 When is a Car Accident Report Filed in Virginia and Can a Missing Report Affect My Car Accident Claim?

 If you’ve been involved in a car accident recently, you understand the importance of the car accident report that is usually filed by the police.
-But, when is a car accident report filed in Virginia?
-If there is no accident report, will that affect my car accident claim?
+But, when is a police crash report filed in Virginia?
+If there is no police report, will that affect my auto accident claim?

 Car Accident Report Filed By Law Enforcement

-In Virginia, law-enforcement officers are required to file a car accident report if:
+In Virginia, a law enforcement officer is required to file a police crash report if: